subquery/documentation/docs/subquery_network/node_operators/setup/separated-db.md

-# Install Indexing Service With Separated Database
+# Install Node Operator Service With Separated Database

-If you want to use a separated database for the Indexing service, you can follow this guide to set up the database and install the Indexing service.
+If you want to use a separated database for the Node Operator services, you can follow this guide to set up the database and install the Node Operator services.

 ## Initial Preparation